koksalp/CS50x/README.md

+# Problem Set: 3
+This branch includes 2 problems

+# 1. Plurality.c
+A simple program written in C language that runs a plurality election.

-# cs50x
+# 2. Runoff.c
-This repository includes all the projects that I think are outstanding.
+A simple program written in C language that runs a runoff election.